RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 worker-0.dtchw.dynamic.opentlc.com   Ready    worker   44m   v1.18.3+47c0e71
 worker-1.dtchw.dynamic.opentlc.com   Ready    worker   43m   v1.18.3+47c0e71
 worker-2.dtchw.dynamic.opentlc.com   Ready    worker   23m   v1.18.3+47c0e71
 ~~~

-We need to attach a 100GB disk to each of our worker nodes in the lab environment.
-Thankfully we have a little script to do this for us on the provisioning node.
+> **NOTE**: If you do not have **three** workers listed here, this lab will not succeed - please revert to the previous section and ensure that all three workers are provisioned, noting that the count starts from 0, hence worker-0 through 2 should be listed.

-Before we run the script lets take a look at it:
+We need to attach a 100GB disk to each of our worker nodes in the lab environment; these disks will provide the storage capacity for the OCS based disks (or Ceph OSD's under the covers).
+Thankfully we have a little script to do this for us on the provisioning node; utilising the OpenStack API to attach Cinder volumes to our virtual worker nodes, mimicking a real baremetal node with spare, unused disks.
+Before we run the script lets take a look at it, you'll note that the script has already been automatically customised to suit your environment:

 ~~~bash
 [lab-user@provision ~]$ cat ~/scripts/10_volume-attach.sh